google-deepmind/geckonum_benchmark_t2i/README.md

 # GeckoNum Benchmark
-GeckoNum is a benchmark for evaluation of numerical reasoning capabilities in text-to-image models.
+GeckoNum is a benchmark for evaluation of numerical reasoning capabilities in text-to-image generative models.
 This repository includes:

 * Text prompts that probe different aspects of numerical reasoning